 Don't forget your stretch needles.
 It makes all the difference and will save you from a lot of frustration and skipped stitches.

-Step 1: With the RIGHT sides together, stitch the front to the back at the shoulder seams.
-Most of my leotard patterns have a seam allowance of 1/4 inch (6mm) so make sure you check your individual pattern instructions for any variances.
+With the RIGHT sides together, stitch the front to the back at the shoulder seams.
+Most of my leotard patterns have a seam allowance of ¼ inch (6mm) so make sure you check your individual pattern instructions for any variances.

-Step 3: Open up your leotard and then on the WRONG side of the fabric, turn up the sleeve hem by the seam allowance in the pattern.
-Most of my leotard patterns will have a seam allowance of 3/8 inch (1cm) for the hems.
+Open up your leotard and then on the WRONG side of the fabric, turn up the sleeve hem by the seam allowance in the pattern.
+Most of my leotard patterns will have a seam allowance of ⅜ inch (1cm) for the hems.

 Just zig-zag across the sleeve hem catching in the raw edge.
 Try a width of 5.0 and a length of 2.5.
-Experienced sewers could even use a double needle on the outside of the sleeve.
+Experienced sewers could even use a twin needle (double needle) on the outside of the sleeve.

 It is often a good idea to test a scrap of fabric first to see if the hem will pucker.
 If it does then use some hemming tape underneath to smooth it out.
 (Read how to use hemming tape for perfect stretch hems)